hotelcaliforniabm/arc/README.md

 ### PA Amp
 Among other we built a custom 2kw RMS amp that works off 24v and only needs 4 amps per hour!

+I am currentely working on a V2 and hope to post detailed plans during winter of 2019.

 ![alt text](v1_amp_interior.jpg "Our custom 2kw RMS amp")

 ### DMX LED Dimmer pack